 For his students, there’s no question Eddie Glaude Jr. is a dedicated teacher.
-“I’m a liberal arts professor at heart,” says Glaude, who teaches in the religion department and the Center for African American Studies.
+“I’m a liberal arts professor at heart,” says Glaude, who teaches in the religion department and the Department of African American Studies.
 “I came to Princeton because of its emphasis on undergraduate education.”
 Glaude is especially proud of having encouraged some of his best students to pursue careers as teachers.

 Students see Glaude’s passion for teaching in the classroom, in courses such as “Black Power and Its Theology of Liberation” and “Religion and the Tradition of Social Theory.”
 Later, if they work with Glaude on their senior theses, they get an opportunity to join a unique learning partnership.
 For Glaude, it’s definitely a situation of give and take.
 He’s cited students’ research in his own work, and even used a student’s thesis as an epigraph for his latest book.
 “If you have a wonderful relationship with a student,” he says, “you want to generate an environment where you’re engaged in the exchanging of ideas.
 You don’t want to reproduce hierarchy.
 I’ve learned so much working independently with students.”